mdn/yari/docs/npm-packaging.md

 Make sure you actually test it out fully.
 For example, just because `yarn start` starts the server OK, doesn't mean it can do all things it needs to do.
-The best place to start is to navigate in http://localhost:5000 to an actual page which will need to built-on-the-fly.
+The best place to start is to navigate into [http://localhost:5000](http://localhost:5000) to an actual page which will need to built-on-the-fly.